 Includes LTIP grants for the 2012-2014 period ending December 31, 2014.
 At the end of the three-year performance period, the amount earned is payable in cash, except for the CEO.
 If the CEO's award exceeds \$10 million, then the amount up to or equal to \$10 million is payable in cash and the remaining portion of the award is deferred for one year in stock units.
 Awards are subject to forfeiture upon termination of employment prior to the end of the performance period, except in the event of retirement, death, disability, divestiture, layoff, or change in control.
-If the event occurs prior to the end of the performance period.
-LTIP awards are prorated.
-If the event occurs during the mandatory deferral period, LTIP awards are paid out immediately.
+If the event occurs prior to the end of the performance period, LTIP awards are paid out immediately.